budRich/budlime/settings/iOpener/README.md

 That will autocomplete better when there are multiple options.

-I made a fork of [mattst's fork][mattstfrk], to which i applied that two patches linked above.
+I made a fork of [mattst's fork][mattstfrk], to which i applied the two patches linked above.

 If you choose to use [my fork], clone the repo and copy the directory to `~/sublime-text-3/Packages` .
 And add `iOpener` to `~/sublime-text-3/Packages/User/Package Control.sublime-settings` `ignore_vcs_packages` list: